Nicolas Bro: Screen

-He plays at Copenhagen's The Royal Theatre.
-In the Offscreen movie directed by Christoffer Boe he acted as an actor and cinematographer at the same time.
-He appeared in a supporting role as Justice Minister Thomas Buch in series 2 of the Danish TV drama The Killing and as Council President D. G. Monrad in the Danish TV period drama 1864.
-He also appeared as Freddie Holst in the 3rd season of Swedish-Danish series The Bridge.
+On television, he appeared in a supporting role as Justice Minister Thomas Buch in series 2 of the hit Danish TV crime drama The Killing in 2009, and as Council President D. G. Monrad in the Danish TV period drama 1864 in 2014.
+He also appeared as Freddie Holst in season 3 of Swedish-Danish series The Bridge in 2015.